AdamWu1979/tomato_docs/docs/CalculateMaps.md

 * Download TomatoExe for your operating system from here <https://github.com/MRKonrad/tomato/releases/latest>
 * Download `testData.zip` from here <https://github.com/MRKonrad/tomato/releases/latest>
-* Unzip the downloaded file
+* Unzip the downloaded files
-* Create a yaml configuration file, for example by modifying the ones provided in testData.zip, or generate your own one like `myTomatoConfigFile.yml`
+* Prepare a `yaml` configuration file, for example by modifying the ones provided in `testData.zip`, or generate your own one like.`myTomatoConfigFile.yml`
 * Using command line navigate to the directory with TomatoExe file
 * Run TomatoExe on OSX or Linux:
 ```command